Available on: Personal, Professional, Business plans

 Before using the Zendesk Plugin you must create a form to collect support requests.
-Any HTML form will work, as long as it contains a "_replyto" or "email" input.
+Any HTML form will work, as long as it contains an "email" or "phone" input.
 In addition, there are a few special named inputs you can use to customize the Zendesk ticket.

-Your form can contain a "_replyto" or "email" named input.
+Your form can contain an "email" named input.
 To take advantage of built-in browser validation, set the input type to "email".

 Formspree will use the email address to create a new Zendesk user.
 If a user already exists with the given email address, it will add the ticket under that account.

-Adding an input named "_name" or "name", or using "_fname" and "_lname" inputs, will set the user's name on the ticket.
+Adding an input named "name", or using "fisrtName" and "lastName" inputs, will set the user's name on the ticket.

 <input type="text" name="name" placeholder="Your full name">